Arin-Gopakumar/smrtathlete/README.md

 On macOS and Linux
 source venv/bin/activate

-4. Install the required packages from the `requirements.txt` file:
+4. **Install Dependencies**: Install the required packages for this project.
+If you don't have a `requirements.txt` file, use the following commands to install the common packages needed for a Flask project.

+pip install Flask
+pip install Flask-Login
+pip install Flask-WTF
+pip install Flask-SQLAlchemy
+pip install Flask-Migrate
-pip install -r requirements.txt
+pip install requests Pillow bcrypt

 ## Running the Application

 To run the Flask application, execute the following command from the root of the project directory: